Mixture of Multicenter Experts in Multimodal AI for Debiased Radiotherapy Target Delineation: Methods

-We adopt the sparse MoE training mechanisms\cite{shazeer2017outrageously} as the backbone structure of our proposed center-specific, multicenter training framework.
-The proposed MoME module consists of multiple center-specific router network $G^c$ and shallow multi-layer perceptron neural networks (MLP)-based expert modules.
-During training, we utilized center flag $c$, where $c \in \{A, B, C\}$ for representing each Center A, B, and C. Given each data along with this center flag $c$, the corresponding center-specific router network $G^c$ is selectively activated during both training and inference, and it selects the top-$k$ expert modules $E$, and outputs of each expert module are then weighted by the output of each center-specific router network.
+\marginnote{\blue{R1-5}}Center-specific MoME training integrates multiple center-specific router networks \( R^c \) and a shared set of \( n \) expert modules, consisting of shallow multi-layer perceptron (MLP) neural networks, defined as \( E_n\).
+During training, as illustrated in Fig.~\ref{fig_schematic}(a), given $l$-th layer image embeddings ${{f_l}}$ and a center flag $c \in \{A, B, C\}$ for the corresponding datasets from Centers A, B, and C, respectively, the activated center-specific router $R^c$ selects the top-$k$ experts and computes a weighted summation of their outputs:

-As illustrated in Supplementary Fig.~\ref{fig_schematic} (c), the multimodal image embeddings $\bar{f_l}$ from each interactive multimodal alignment module are fed to MoME modules.
-Then, the outputs of the top-k experts with produced center-specific weights $W^c$ are fused, yielding producing center-specific outcomes.
-Then, the weighted summation of each expert output, which represents the center-specific router path, are combined with $\bar{f_l}$, which represents the shared path, to yield the final multimodal MoME image embedding $\tilde{f_l}$, which is computed as follows:

-where $G^c()$ prioritizes each expert’s contribution, and the output $\tilde{f_l}$ from each MoME module has the same shape as $\bar{f_l}$.
-We follow the sparse MoE training mechanism \cite{shazeer2017outrageously}, where the gating network $G$ computes sparse weight $H$ by adding Gaussian noise, as follows:
+where $R^c()$ outputs a weight matrix that prioritizes each expert’s contribution in a center-specific manner.
+The resulting weighted output is then combined with ${f_l}$, the shared path representation, to produce the final MoME image embedding $\bar{f_l} \in \mathbb{R}^{H_l W_l S_l \times Ch_l}$.
+The router network $R^c$ computes the sparse weight $H$ using Gaussian noise, as follows:

-where, $\text{Softmax}(\cdot)$ function then normalizes these weights, emphasizing the contribution of the selected experts, $\text{KeepTop-k}(\cdot)$ function selects the $k$ most relevant experts while setting the rest to $-\infty$, and each $W$ and $W^{\text{noise}}$ are trainable weight matrices.
-We set the hyperparameter k as 2.

-After the MoME modules, the final mulimodal MoME embeddings $\tilde{f_l}$ for each layer become inputs for the decoder module.
-The final predicted decoder output $\hat{y}$ is then calculated the combination of the Cross-entropy (CE) loss and the Dice coefficient (Dice) loss by following: